env0/checkov-plugin/README.md

 The Checkov plugin accepts the following inputs:

-* path (required) - the path to the directory with the IaC code to scan (the root folder is your project's root folder)
+* directory (required) - the path to the directory with the IaC code to scan (the root folder is your project's root folder)

 * flags - a string containing additional flags as one string